 Know us as a resource to youth and their families in Scarborough and Toronto as a whole.

-During the year that ended on March 31, 2017, over 8,000 youth, aged 12 to 24, and their families received service from our organization.
+During the year that ended on March 31, 2020, over 2,600 unique, new clients of youth, aged 12 to 24, and their families received service from our organization.

-As a result, those youth are now developing their strengths, building their life skills, and going after more promising, exciting futures.
-Moreover, they connect more positively now with caring adults on what they still want to learn.
+As a result, those youth are now developing their strengths, building their life skills, and going after more promising, exciting futures, making more positive connections with caring adults in their lives.

-Their success is what drives us to want to serve even more youth and families.
-For more on our record of service and results, read our 2016-17 annual report HERE.
+For more on our record of service and results, read our 2021 Annual Report.

 Know us as a long-time community builder.

-Whatever our name, we’ve worked hard to help build our city and country to be youth-friendlier.
-Take a quick look HERE to see how much of a difference we’ve made.
+Whatever our name, we’ve worked hard to help build our city to be more supportive of youth in our community.
+Take a quick look at our roots over the past 100 years!

 Know us as a change agent for Scarborough youth and their families.

-Speaking of high standards, YouthLink is currently accredited by the Canadian Centre for Accreditation.
-What that means to you is that a national organization that’s in the know has determined that our work today represents the best practices in youth mental health.
-Further, that we are taking the necessary steps to continue to improve on that quality.
-For more information on this Centre, click HERE.
+YouthLink is accredited by the Canadian Centre for Accreditation.
+This is an incredible recognition that our programs and services represent the best practices in youth mental health and that we are taking the necessary steps to continue to improve on that quality.

 Know us as a recognized community partner.

-Many people come to us through word of mouth.
-In addition, other organizations and professionals send their clients to us.
-Importantly, we’re told the reason for these referrals is that we have a lot to offer young people and their families.
+Many youth and families learn about our work through word of mouth.
+In addition, other organizations and professionals refer their clients to us.
+We’re humbled when we hear the reason for these referrals is that we have a great deal to offer young people and their families.
 We’re proud of that.
-However, sometimes we don’t have the service people need.
-In that case, we too will refer them to one of our reputable partners.
+And should we not be the best fit, we, too, will refer them to one of our partners.

-Also connected to our community standing, YouthLink is a registered Canadian charity and an anchor agency of the United Way of Toronto and York Region.
-For the latest information on our charitable status click HERE.
+YouthLink is a registered Canadian charity and an anchor agency of the United Way of Greater Toronto.